Morgan243/rvasec2025llm4h/README.md

 I recommend cloning their repository, creating a package environment for that repo, then installing additional deps as needed.
 The environment for _this_repo_ has too many deps and has trouble pulling the latest smolagents.

+I'm also simply pointing smolagents to an ollama instance, but I believe any OpenAI-compatable interface that supports function calling _should_ work.

 ```bash
 smolagent "what is the rvasec conference?"\